 COVID-19 has had an unprecedented negative impact on the aviation sector, resulting in a dramatic slowdown in air traffic.
-While there have been some improvements in certain markets recently, according to IATA, as of May 31, 2021, air travel was still down to approximately 37% of normal levels and a full recovery to pre-pandemic levels is not expected for several years.
+While there have been some improvements in certain markets recently, according to IATA, as of November 30, 2021, air travel was still down to approximately 53% compared to normal levels and a full recovery to pre-pandemic levels is not expected for several years.
 Substantially all the world's airlines have experienced financial difficulties and liquidity challenges, including many of our customers.
 While we believe long-term demand for air travel will return to historical trends over time, the near-term impacts of COVID-19's economic shock are material; the extent and duration of those impacts cannot currently be determined.

-As the airline industry begins to recover, airlines continue to seek support from their respective governments, raise debt and equity, delay or cancel new aircraft orders, furlough employees, request concessions from lessors, and in certain cases, seek judicial protection.
-As of July 9, 2021, we have agreed to \$111,720 in total deferrals of lease payments with twenty-two customers.
-These deferrals have been granted for an average of six to nine months of lease rentals and represent 19% of Lease rental and Direct financing and sales-type lease revenues for the twelve months ended May 31, 2021.
-Of the total deferrals, \$89,400 is included in Accounts receivable or Other assets as of May 31, 2021, with the balance representing future lease payments.
-Approximately 76% of our total deferrals as of July 9, 2021, have been agreed to as part of broader lease restructurings.
+Even as the airline industry begins to recover, airlines continue to seek support from their respective governments, raise debt and equity, delay or cancel new aircraft orders, furlough employees, request concessions from lessors, and in certain cases, seek judicial protection.
+As of January 7, 2022, our total deferrals, net of repayments, were \$87,219.
+These deferrals have been granted to nineteen customers for an average of six to twelve months of lease rentals and represent 15% of Lease rental and Direct financing and sales-type lease revenues for the twelve months ended November 30, 2021.
+Of the total deferrals, \$81,797 is included in Accounts receivable or Other assets as of November 30, 2021, with the balance representing future lease payments.
+Approximately 87% of our total deferrals as of January 7, 2022, have been agreed to as part of broader lease restructurings.
 These generally include term extensions, better security packages, or other valuable consideration in exchange for near-term economic concessions.
-Some have repayment terms that extend beyond twelve months and in a limited number of situations, we have agreed to broader lease restructurings that do not include the full repayment of all of lease payments.
+Many have repayment terms that extend beyond twelve months and in a limited number of situations, we have agreed to broader lease restructurings that do not include the full repayment of all of lease payments.

-If air traffic remains depressed and if our customers are unable to obtain sufficient funds from private, governmental or other sources, we may need to grant additional deferrals to some of our customers or extend the period of repayment for deferrals we have already made.
+If air traffic remains depressed and our customers are unable to obtain sufficient funds from private, governmental or other sources, we may need to grant additional deferrals to certain customers or extend the period of repayment for deferrals we have already made.
 We may ultimately not be able to collect all the amounts we have deferred.

-As of July 9, 2021, six of our customers are subject to judicial insolvency proceedings or similar protection.
-These customers lease 22 aircraft, which represent 13% of our net book value of flight equipment (including Flight equipment held for lease and Net investment in leases, or "net book value") and 11% of our Lease rental and direct financing and sales-type lease revenue as of and for the twelve months ended May 31, 2021.
-LATAM, our second largest customer, is included in this group and represents 8% of our net book value of flight equipment and 7% of our Lease rental revenue as of and for the twelve months ended May 31, 2021.
+As of January 7, 2022, six of our customers are subject to judicial insolvency proceedings or similar protection.
+These customers lease 21 aircraft, which represent 13% of our net book value of flight equipment (including Flight equipment held for lease and Net investment in leases, or "net book value") and 12% of our Lease rental and direct financing and sales-type lease revenue as of and for the twelve months ended November 30, 2021.
 We are actively engaged in these judicial proceedings to protect our economic interests.
 However, the outcome of these proceedings is uncertain and could result in these customers negotiating reductions in aircraft lease rentals, rejecting their leases or taking other actions that could adversely impact us or the value of our aircraft.
 Based on historic experience, the judicial process can take up to twelve to eighteen months to be resolved.
-As a result of these proceedings, the recognition of lease rental revenue for certain customers may be done on a cash basis of accounting rather than the accrual method depending on the customers' lease security arrangements.
+As a result of these proceedings, lease rental revenue for certain customers may be recognized on a cash basis of accounting rather than the accrual method depending on the customers' lease security arrangements.